Topological proofs of categorical coherence: Introduction

 \section{Introduction}

-The $n$-dimensional permutoassociahedron, a CW-complex whose faces are in bijection with parenthesized permutations of $n+1$ letters, was first introduced by M. Kapranov in his study of higher dimensional Yang--Baxter equations, through the moduli spaces of curves $\overline{\mathcal{M}_{0,n+1}}(\R)$ and the solutions of the Knizhnik--Zamolodchikov equation \cite{kapranov1993}.
-It was later realized as a convex polytope by V. Reiner and G. M. Ziegler \cite{reinerCoxeterassociahedra1994}, and more recently as a simple polytope in \cite{baralicSimplePermutoassociahedron2019} and through the nested braid fan in \cite{CastilloLiu21}.
+The $n$-dimensional permuto-associahedron, a CW-complex whose faces are in bijection with parenthesized ordered partitions of $n+1$ letters, was first introduced by M. Kapranov in his study of higher dimensional Yang--Baxter equations, through the moduli spaces of curves $\overline{\mathcal{M}_{0,n+1}}(\R)$ and the solutions of the Knizhnik--Zamolodchikov equation \cite{kapranov1993}.
+It was later realized as a convex polytope by V. Reiner and G. M. Ziegler \cite{reinerCoxeterassociahedra1994}, and more recently through the nested braid fan by F. Castillo and F. Liu in \cite{CastilloLiu21}.

-The present note stems from a desire to understand the epigraph, taken from the introduction of \cite{kapranov1993}: what is the precise relationship between the permutoassociahedron and MacLane's coherence theorem for symmetric monoidal categories?
-We show that the \emph{simple connectedness} of the former implies the latter, thereby refining and proving Kapranov's claim (see \cref{thm:MacLane}).
+The present study stems from a desire to understand the epigraph, taken from the introduction of \cite{kapranov1993}: what is the precise relationship between the permuto-associahedron and Mac Lane's coherence theorem for symmetric monoidal categories?
+We show that the \emph{simple connectedness} of the former implies the latter, thereby refining and proving Kapranov's claim (see \cref{thm:coherence-MacLane}).

 This is done through a general ``topological coherence theorem" which applies to any simply connected, regular CW complex (\cref{thm:top-coherence}).
-We use it to prove coherence result for categorified non-symmetric operads, symplifying the proof of \cite{DP15}.
-These objects, introduced in \cite{DP15}, are an operadic generalization of non-symmetric monoidal categories.
+Applying it to the operahedra, another family of polytopes which encodes categorified non-symmetric operads~\cite{DP15,curienSyntacticAspectsHypergraph2019a,laplante-anfossiDiagonalOperahedra2022a}, we obtain a ``one-step'' proof of the associated coherence theorem as well.

+There is little price to pay, though.
+For both theorems, one needs to provide a precise bijective correspondence between the 1-skeleton (resp.\ the 2--cells) on the topological side, and canonical morphisms (resp.\ bifunctoriality, naturality, and applications of coherence conditions) on the categorical side (\cref{{bijections-Kapranov},prop:bijection-nestings}).
+Since the 2-skeleton of the permuto-associahedra corresponds to other basic canonical morphisms and coherence conditions than those of Mac Lane (hexagons and naturality of the involutive braiding on one hand versus dodecagons on the other hand), one needs to show that the two presentations are equivalent, which is non-trivial, see~\cref{rem:Kapranov-to-MacLane}.
+There is yet a third equivalent presentation (and hence another proof of coherence) due to D. Barali\'c, J. Ivanovi\'c and D. Petri\'c~\cite{baralicSimplePermutoassociahedron2019}, that matches the 2-skeleton of a different polytope, which unlike the permuto-associahedron is simple, see \cref{rem:simple-permutoassociahedron}.